-> Many changes in the climate system become larger in direct relation to increasing global warming.
-They include increases in the frequency and intensity of hot extremes, marine heatwaves, and heavy precipitation, agricultural and ecological droughts in some regions, and proportion of intense tropical cyclones, as well as reductions in Arctic sea ice, snow cover and permafrost.
+Many changes in the climate system have become more significant in direct relation to increasing global warming.
+They include increases in the frequency and intensity of hot extremes, marine heatwaves, heavy precipitation, agricultural and ecological droughts in some regions, and proportion of intense tropical cyclones, as well as reductions in Arctic sea ice and snow cover and permafrost.

 This is a clear wake-up call that things are going wrong.
 Very wrong.
 Unless Elon Musk figures out a way to colonize Mars at scale in the next decade, we’re going to have to face the situation.

-Which means that even if we, across nations, geographies, and corporations, simultaneously took up the mantle tomorrow and said “We are going to stop contributing CO2 to the environment”, we’ll continue to see temperatures and ocean levels rise, droughts and fires, and other severe weather patterns occur.
+This means that even if we, across nations, geographies, and corporations, simultaneously took up the mantle tomorrow and said, “We are going to stop contributing CO2 to the environment”, we’ll continue to see temperatures and ocean levels rise, droughts and fires, and other severe weather patterns occur.
 But the next generation, and the one after that, will benefit from our actions now.

 So how does a supply chain leader make a difference and help fix this mess we’ve gotten ourselves into?
 The good news is there is a silver lining.

 Supply chain disruption is guaranteed because of climate change.
-At some future date either raw materials, manufacturing facilities, or distribution networks (or all three) will be impacted because of this problem.
+At some future date, raw materials, manufacturing facilities, or distribution networks (or all three) will be impacted because of this problem.
 And it is already happening.
 The ability to do scenario planning will be required to determine the best course of action to mitigate the impacts of climate volatility, either to the bottom line or to the customer experience.
-So having a digital supply chain twin will be the only way to make sense of all the variables, options, suppliers and so on to find the optimal solution to this problem.
-If nothing else, this report highlights that the time is now to embrace a digital supply chain.
+So having a digital supply chain twin will be the only way to make sense of all the variables, options, suppliers, and so on to find the optimal solution to this problem.
+If nothing else, this report highlights the time to embrace a digital supply chain.

 By adopting a digital supply chain planning solution, you’re being proactive and preparing for the worst.
 For your shareholders, that’s a great message.
-But even more importantly, the adoption of a digital twin gives you the benefit of better planning.
-Better quality, real-time information from your trading partners (but also from the market) and better scenario planning all contribute to a better outcome.
+But even more importantly, adopting a digital twin gives you the benefit of better planning.
+Better quality, real-time information from your trading partners (but also from the market) and better scenario planning contribute to a better outcome.
 Better planning will reduce obsolete inventory and eliminate waste.
-A reduction in emissions from transporting products―particularly expedited shipments― and a reduction in electricity required for manufacturing and storage will, you guessed it, minimize and eventually eliminate your organization’s contribution to the CO2 problem.
-The benefits of better planning on your company’s carbon footprint are obvious.
+A reduction in emissions from transporting products―particularly expedited shipments― and a decrease in electricity required for manufacturing and storage will, you guessed it, minimize and eventually eliminate your organization’s contribution to the CO2 problem.
+The benefits of better planning your company’s carbon footprint are apparent.

 For the altruistic leaders out there who have a stated goal of a green supply chain, adopting a digital supply chain allows your organization to engage in eco-friendly planning and decision-making, helping create a sustainable future.
 An added benefit of putting a stake in the ground and making environmental sustainability a core value is that, by publicly signaling your intent, you can find and align with suppliers and technology partners with similar agendas.
 And this is how to get the ball rolling.

 Ultimately the necessary action, regardless of motivation, is clear.
-The time is now and whatever rationale resonates best to support a decision to invest in a net-zero carbon future, there are companies, like o9 Solutions, that have the vision, the technology, and the passion to help us all embrace a greener supply chain future.
+The time is now, and whatever rationale resonates best to support a decision to invest in a net-zero carbon future, there are companies, like o9 Solutions, that have the vision, the technology, and the passion for helping us all embrace a greener supply chain future.